-The Refrigeration and Mechanical Systems Technician job is one of seven Construction Engineering positions that provide all construction, civil, electrical and mechanical engineering services to Canadian Forces operations.
+The Refrigeration and Mechanical Systems Technician job is one of seven Construction Engineering positions that provide all construction, civil, electrical and mechanical engineering services to Forces operations.
 The primary responsibilities of the Refrigeration and Mechanical Systems Technician are to:

 - Install, operate, maintain and repair fixed and mobile refrigeration systems and associated control equipment

 - Install, operate, maintain and repair heating, ventilation and air conditioning (HVAC) systems and associated control equipment

 - Install, operate, maintain and repair Aircraft Arresting Systems

 - Install, operate, maintain, repair and overhaul mechanical systems associated with Aircraft Radar Systems

 - Produce associated designs and specifications

 Refrigeration and Mechanical Systems Technicians often work with the challenges that come with varying environmental conditions.
 During peacetime, Refrigeration and Mechanical Systems Technicians maintain their skills while employed at home units or on humanitarian and United Nations operational assignments.

 The starting salary for a fully-trained Refrigeration and Mechanical Systems Technician is $49,400 per year; however, depending on your previous experience and training the starting salary may be higher.
 Refrigeration and Mechanical Systems Technicians who demonstrate the required ability, dedication and potential are selected for opportunities for career progression, promotion and advanced training.